dplassgit/d2lang/docs/overview.md

 }
 ```

-`break` and `continue` work the same as in Java, C, JavaScript, Python, etc.
+`BREAK` and `CONTINUE` work the same as in Java, C, JavaScript, Python, etc.

-### `print` and `println`
+### `PRINT` and `PRINTLN`

-`print` prints a number, string or boolean variable to stdout.
-There is limited
+`PRINT` prints a variable to stdout.
+There is limited built-in support for printing
-built-in support for printing arrays.
-There is no built-in support for printing
+arrays.
+There is no built-in support for printing records.
-records.

-`println variable` appends a newline after printing the object.
+`PRINTLN variable` appends a newline after printing the object.

-### `input`
+### `INPUT`

-Gets a string from stdin until EOF, or 1 MB of data is read.
-(D2 is still a toy language in some
+Reads a string from `stdin` until EOF, or 1 MB of data is read.
+(D2 is still a
-ways.)
+toy language in some ways.)

 ```
 in: string
 in = input
 ```

-### Exit
+### `EXIT`

-`exit "Message"` prints the message on stdout and exits with return code -1.
+`EXIT "Message"` prints the message on stdout and exits with return code -1.

 ### Procedures

 #### Procedure definitions

-This will define a procedure that takes two parameters: a string and an array of
+This example defines a procedure that takes two parameters: a string and an
-strings, and returns an int:
+array of strings, and returns an int:

 ```
 index: proc(arg1: string, arg2: string[]): int {